jack-sherman01/Awesome-Learning4Safe-Contact-rich-tasks/README.md

 ### safe learning for contact-rich robotic tasks
 <details open>
 <summary>Safe Exploration</summary>
 This section introduces safe learning before executing the task, highlighting its importance in ensuring reliable and risk-free performance prior to real execution.
 <!-- <details open> -->

 <details open>
 <summary>Safe Execution</summary>
-Safe execu-
-tion is crucial in contact-rich robotic tasks, as robots must interact not only with complex and uncertain environments but often also in close proximity to humans .
+Safe execution is crucial in contact-rich robotic tasks, as robots must interact not only with complex and uncertain environments but often also in close proximity to humans .
 This section focuses on learning methods that ensure safety during the execution of contact-rich tasks, addressing challenges such as safe contact, force control, and compliance.

 <details open>
 <summary>Provable Safety Methods</summary>